 Juárez-Orozco et al (2015) tried to study the effect of cardiac dysfunction on renal perfusion in a rat model using [13N]NH4+.
 Coronary arterial ligation was used to induce myocardial infarction.
 Only a 17% reduction of RBF was seen, as compared to sham-operated rat.
 RBF reduction tended to be greater in cortex than in the medulla.

 Acute kidney injury (AKI) can occur as a result of renal ischemia, followed by reperfusion damage, and subsequent cell death.
 Severe sepsis and septic shock often lead to AKI via changes in glomerular and periglomerular micro-vasculature (Calzavacca et al., 2014; Kumar & Molitoris, 2015).
 Major surgery can cause AKI; incidence of AKI is ∼15-30% in cardiac surgeries and over 50% after liver transplantation.
 Possible kidney toxicity is a major issue in drug development (Radi, 2019).
 Near-drowning in seawater causes AKI with reduced oxygen delivery and increased oxygen consumption (Heyman et al., 2019).
+Heat stress elicits reduction in renal blood flow, and the risk of hospital admissions from AKI increases by ∼23% per 1°C increase in ambient temperatures above ∼29°C (Chapman et al., 2019).
 Obstruction to urinary flow causes dilatation of the calices, pelvis, or ureters, possibly leading to AKI and obstructive nephropathy; SNMMI and EANM have published a guideline for diuretic renal scintigraphy in case of suspected upper urinary tract obstruction.
 Obstruction of urine flow can happen already in the tubules, caused for example by fibrosis, kidney stones, or drugs that are insoluble in urine (“crystal nephropathy”).
 Extensive tissue injury may cause myoglobinuria or haemoglobinuria, blocking tubules.
 Autoimmune processes can cause deposition of immune complexes in the glomeruli (Ostermann & Liu, 2017).